 Not everyone takes the same view of sustainability.
 There is a cadre of extremely rich people who are used to skimming the best of everything and hoarding it for themselves, what the Occupy movement calls the one percent though they may actually include the top ten or twenty percent.
 These people do not look at the entire planet the way others do.
 They have shown they can build ski slopes in the deserts of Qatar so climate change doesn’t worry them.
 No matter how the surface of the earth twists and distorts from heat and currents and cyclones, somewhere on earth they will find a calm, lovely place where they will build a gated community that the 99% can never enter.
 The last tail of fossil fuels will last this small group for a thousand years.
 They will find everything they need and their society will be eminently sustainable –for them.
 And those outside of that closed community?
 They can serve the elites or die – two good choices.

 Is this a wild, unrealizable dream?
 Can they impose it on a wounded earth?
 In any case, it is not my dream and it is not where we draw our inspiration for sustainability.
-True, the elites, in their infinite greed, have decided that nothing will be done to stop climate change so long as they can make money by immoderate squandering of the earth’s resources in war against everyone that is not them.
+True, the elites, in their infinite greed, have decided that nothing will be done to stop climate change so long as they can make money by immoderate squandering of the earth’s resources in a war against everyone that is not them.
 But we continue to have hope that the garbage mentality that now rules, that now seizes even the unthinking public, can be turned into a conservation mentality before it is too late.
+Can we afford reuse” Click here.

 Some very formidable opponents are arrayed on the other side.
 The Garbage Industry is politically powerful.
 They have wormed their way into the hearts of every city council with the argument that never fails – money and power.
 In many or most cities of the US, garbage service is assigned to a monopoly franchise to a single company.
 There is no logical reason for this franchise, but there is a political one.
 The franchised companies are often granted unbelievable contracts of a type that are found nowhere else, called “evergreen” because they never expire.
 They are signed, by the city treasurer, for ten or twenty years.
 Every year, they are renewed for ten or twenty more years.
 So if the city wants to look for another company or to put its contract out for competitive bidding, it can’t.
 It has to buy out ten or twenty years of fat contracts first.
 As if this were not enough, it is common for the franchised garbage company to kick back a portion – ten or fifteen percent – of its collection fees to the city council for a slush fund that is very useful to councilpeople.
 I estimate that in California, the kickback is $300 million a year for all cities.
 The numbers are hard to find.
 There is no legal reason for this unusual kind of kickback.
 It is a tax on the citizenry, disguised as something else.
 The cities are so eager for this rich freshet of unearned money to continue that they often pass a law that elevates garbage collection to a height enjoyed by no other utility.
 Every citizen is forced to hire the garbage company whether they want to or not.
 And if they don’t pay their bill, the city will pay the bill for them and then put a lien on the citizen’s property, forcing the citizen to pay or jeopardize his property.